ivgiuliani/ads/README.rst

 programming language.
 The description of the interview question is in the file itself.

+Note: some of the Java implementations require Java 8

 +----------------+---------------------+-----+-----+------+-----+--------+------+
 |                |                     |  C  | C++ | Java |  Go | Python | Ruby |